For Singaporeans

 Licensed Japan Agency Est. 1988 Full English Support Landed House Specialists

-In Singapore, buying investment property means paying ABSD — whether you're a citizen, PR, or foreigner.
-In Japan, there is no ABSD-style surcharge for foreigners, second-property buyers or investors.
+In Singapore, buying a second property means paying ABSD — whether you're a citizen, PR, or foreigner.
+In Japan, there is no ABSD-style surcharge for foreigners or second-property buyers.

 🇸🇬